-A cumulative Final Exam will be written on campus Wednesday August 3rd.
-The location and exact time are still to be determined.
+A cumulative Final Exam will be written on campus during the final week of class.
+The date, location and exact time are still to be determined.
+An announcement will be made on Avenue once a room has been booked.
 If you choose to complete the optional research participation (see below), the weight of your final examination will be reduced from 60% to 55%.
 The Final Exam covers material presented in web modules and assigned readings from the entire term.